thuyanduong-flatiron/StudentProgressReport/README.md

 ![Demo](./demo.gif)

 Open up the Chrome Developer Tools in a Learn.co webpage.
-Copy and paste the source code from script.min.js into the console and replace the batchId and trackId (you can find this information form the Network tab).
+Copy and paste the source code from `script.min.js` into the console and replace the batchId and trackId (you can find this information form the Network tab).

-You'll see a list of individualized student's lessons progress.
+You'll see a break down of each and every student's individual lessons progress.
+This works for PREWORK as well:
 * ✅ The lesson is complete
 * 💪 The lesson is in progress
 * ❌ The lesson has not been started